 Carl Denker, the Dutchman, had quit CBS in late 1968 to be the boss of the Morgan Studios label, but when Morgan went into liquidation, he joined President as MD of its label division and would continue to oversee Gemini after he left President in early 1971.

 The label released a wide variety of music.
-There was country music from the likes of Jamie’s People and Jim West and The Texans, m-o-r from former Billy Cotton Band Show singer Rita Williams and Lennie Peters who recorded one single for the label just a short time before meeting and teaming up with Diane Lee to form Peters And Lee and a Chico Arnaz (the nomme de disque of South London bass player Jackie Davis) single, “Leg Box” that is still sought after by collectors, two singles from British soul girl duo The Big Spenders and there was even some imported Dutch rock music from Linda Van Dyck.
+There was country music from the likes of Jamie’s People and Jim West and The Texans, m-o-r from former Billy Cotton Band Show singer Rita Williams and Lennie Peters who recorded one single for the label just a short time before meeting and teaming up with Diane Lee to form Peters And Lee and a Chico Arnaz (the nomme de disque of South London bass player Jackie Davis) single, “Leg Box” that is still sought after by collectors, two singles from US female soul duo The Big Spenders and there was even some imported Dutch rock music from Linda Van Dyck.

 Of, perhaps, more interest are some almost-forgotten recordings by other Gemini signings.
 The Iron Maiden, a four piece group from Basildon in Essex, had one single, “Falling”, released in April 1970 and were due to have an album released on the label, a project that was aborted while still in the demo stage and Birmingham ‘progressive’ band The Ghost (Charlie Grima was a member – he’d later be a member of Roy Wood’s Wizzard) had a highly acclaimed single and album on the label in 1970.